matuteiglesias/journal/content/Dev/2025-01-29_Configured_Rclone_for_Google_Drive_and_Supabase_Sy.md

 - **[[Automation]]**: Set up cron jobs to automate the sync process.

 ### Achievements:
-- Successfully configured Rclone for Google Drive and Supabase integration.
+- Successfully configured Rclone for Google Drive and Supabase [[integration]].
-- Resolved authentication and configuration issues, ensuring a seamless sync setup.
+- Resolved authentication and [[configuration]] issues, ensuring a seamless sync setup.

 ### Pending Tasks:
 - Verify the automated sync process over time to ensure reliability and consistency.